ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 3. Align values to word boundaries
 4. Leave a reasonable amount of space between values whose length you will not know until runtime (E.G. the command line arguments)
 5. Define one region of memory for pointers and lengths and a separate reqion for string values (E.G. error or debug/trace messages).
-   How you choose to divide up memory is entirely arbitrary, but you need to formulate a plan, and then stick to it.
+   How you choose to divide up memory is entirely arbitrary, but you need to formulate a plan, then stick to it.
 6. There is no bounds checking when reading from or writing to linear memory!
-   You are entirely responsible for checking how much data is written where.
+   You are entirely responsible for checking how much data you write to a particular offset.

-   If you're not very precise about offset and length calculations, you could easily trample over your own data.
+   In other words, if you're not very precise about offset and length calculations, you could easily trample over your own data.

 ## Building a Memory Map